Saffron Walden: History

-The town was originally just called Walden, derived from the Old English walhdenu meaning 'valley of the Britons'.
+The town was originally called Walden, derived from the Old English walhdenu meaning 'valley of the Britons'.

 After the Norman Conquest of 1066, a stone church was built.
 Walden Castle, dating from about 1140, may have been built on pre-existing fortifications.
 A priory, Walden Abbey, was founded in around 1136 under the patronage of Geoffrey de Mandeville, 1st Earl of Essex.
 The abbey was separated from Walden by Holywell Field.
 After the dissolution of the monasteries, Sir Thomas Audley converted its cloisters into a dwelling, which was subsequently rebuilt as Audley End House.